menandmice/micetro_docs/guides/user-manual/ipam.rst

 6. Click :guilabel:`Save`.

-Once the schedule options have been configured, two columns - **Last Seen** and **Last Known MAC Address** - are added to the range list.
+Once the schedule options have been configured, two columns - **Last Seen** and **Last Known MAC Address** - are added to the IP address list.
 The **Last Seen** column identifies the timestamp of when a host was last detected on the network.

    * **Green**: Host responded to the last PING request, displaying the date and time.